dgilland/verify/README.rst

 **NOTE:** The assert function should return a truthy value, otherwise, ``expect`` will treat the falsy return from the function as an indication that it failed and subsequently raise it's own ``AssertionError``.

-Or your own predicate functions:
+Verify using your own predicate functions:

 .. code-block:: python